monogenea/metab_conv/README.md

-# Explore 2D-Conv methods to learn representations of MS data
+# Explore 2D content of MS data

+## CDF download and preprocessing

-Use *MTBLS528: The natural variance of the Arabidopsis floral secondary metabolites* from MetaboLights.
-Check progress with Leonardo.
+The raw data download is accomplished from `wget` calls to the FTP associated with the MetaboLights study *MTBLS528: The natural variance of the Arabidopsis floral secondary metabolites*.
+The CDFs are subsequently processed using utilities from the Python `PyMassSpec` package:

+1. Selection of the first *N* scans (seemingly endpoints are not consistent)
+2. Savitsky-Golay filter (profile smoothing)
+3. Tophat noise filtering with a structure of length *t* minutes (baseline correction)
+4. Write processed data as NumPy arrays

+## Principal Component Analysis of stacked images

+TODO

+## Convolutional approaches

+TODO